Fiscal and Financial Planning Guide 2024-2025

 The QPIP offers workers two options:

-• The basic plan, with a maximum duration of 50 weeks, or
+- The basic plan, with a maximum duration of 50 weeks, or

-• The special plan, with a maximum duration of 40 weeks.
+- The special plan, with a maximum duration of 40 weeks.

-During the leave period, the father can take 5 weeks (basic plan) or 3 weeks (special plan) at the same time as the mother, but the total leave period is still limited to 40 or 50 weeks.
+During the leave period, the father may take 5 weeks (basic plan) or 3 weeks (special plan) at the same time as the mother, but the total leave period is still limited to 40 or 50 weeks.

-As the table shows, the total allowance paid by the basic plan ($56,475) is higher than the total for the special plan ($54,240), which is of shorter duration.
-On the other hand, the weekly allowance for the special plan ($1,356) is higher than that for the basic plan ($1,265/$994).
+As illustrated in the table, the total benefits paid under the basic plan ($58,900) are higher than the total for the special plan ($56,520), which is of shorter duration.
+However, the weekly benefit under the special plan ($1,413) is higher than that of the basic plan ($1,319/$1,037).

 Maternity allowance programs for female physicians (FMOQ and FMSQ)